kest3869/SimCSP/README.md

 # Recreates SpliceBERT Results and Runs Small Scale SimCSP

 ## TODO:
-- select a best hyper-parameter suite for benchmarking
-- fully train on same split used by SpliceBERT
 - benchmark both and record results
+- reproduce NMI results on labelled movie reviews dataset
+- get SCCS and NMI SpliceBERT

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score